 Real estate professionals often speak of being in either a buyer’s market or a seller’s market.
-You don’t have to be any kind of subject matter expert to get a feel for what they’re talking about; generally speaking, a buyer’s market is going to be one where conditions are a little more favorable for those who are shopping for a property.
+You don’t have to be any kind of subject matter expert to get a feel for what they’re talking about.
+A buyer’s market is when there is more real estate for sale than there are buyers looking to purchase.
+A seller’s market is the opposite – there are more people trying to buy real estate than there are homes on the market.
+During a buyer’s market it is a time where conditions are a little more favorable for those who are shopping for a property.
 A seller’s market, meanwhile, means things look rosier for those trying to get their place sold.

 That’s the headline, but of course, there’s a bit more to it than all that.
 In this post, we’re going to take a closer look at what actually defines a buyer’s market.
 Then, we’ll list some of the implications, both for buyers and for sellers.

-We hope this is helpful for anyone who’s looking to purchase a place of their own, but also for those who are wondering about the best way to sell a house.
+We hope this housing market guide is helpful for anyone who’s looking to purchase a place of their own, but also for those who are wondering about the best way to sell a house.

 Defining a Buyer’s Market